tube42/tweeny/README.rst

 If you want to see some examples, take look at these directories
 ::
  src/se/tube42/example/demo1        - demonstrates basics of tweening
- src/se/tube42/example/demo2        - demonstrates use of finish() to detect end of tweening src/se/tube42/example/demo3        - demonstrates use of tail() to creates chains of tweens src/se/tube42/example/demo4        - demonstrates the different ease equations
+ src/se/tube42/example/demo2        - demonstrates use of tail() to creates chains of tweens src/se/tube42/example/demo3        - demonstrates the different ease equations src/se/tube42/example/demo4        - demonstrates use of finish(Runnable) to detect end of tweening src/se/tube42/example/demo5        - demonstrates use of finish(TweenListener) for animation

 Advanced topics